 Q: What are the main safety concerns in Tunisia?

 A: The main safety concerns in Tunisia include crime, terrorism, and health concerns such as malaria and water-borne illnesses.
-(See Also: Is it Safe to Visit Florida in October?
-A Hurricane-Free Getaway)
+(See Also: Is It Safe To Visit Arizona?
+A Traveler’s Guide)

 Q: How can I stay safe in Tunisia?